-Many people ask me how they can reduce triglycerides quickly.
+How to lower blood triglycerides quickly?
 I love these kinds of questions for two reasons:

-1) I sincerely believe that prevention of a disease is much more important than managing it after it has already happened.
-We can save ourselves a lot of suffering if we start preventing disease early and improved public education can exactly do that.
+1) Indeed the prevention of a disease is more important than managing it after it has already happened.

 Here are simple ways in which you can reduce your blood triglyceride level.